ASERG-STELA/shu-development-process/initiation/level4/level4-initiation.md

 ![](https://qracorp.com/wp-content/uploads/2020/09/Functional-Vs-Non-Functional-Article-Imagery-03-1024x314-1-768x236.png)

-### 4.2.
-Identification Stage

-Once you have identified all of your requirements, you now need to.

-- Identify what you understand
-- Identify things on which you need clarity

-With this, you will be able to understand what you need to get clarity on and what you are happy with in terms of your understanding.
-At this stage you will have had your initial meeting with your client, but once you have understood and wrote down a set of requirements, it is a good idea to meet them again with a set of question you can use to obtain further understanding.
-To do this you need to think about what the problem is, and think about what kind of questions you need to ask to help you get clarity here.

 ## 5. Socratic Questioning Technique

 When you have to ask questions about something, there is a technique that you can consider when thinking about how to format the questions you ask, so you can get as much information as possible.
 The key to extracting relevant information is all about how you structure your questions.
 This section will cover a technique known as Socratic Questioning which will help give you a guide as to how you can go about formatting your questions.

 The socratic approach to questioning is based on the practice of disciplined, thoughtful dialogue.
-Socrates, the early greek philosopher/teacher, believed that disciplined practice and thoughtful questioning enabled the student to examine ideas logically and to determine the validity of those ideas.
-When using this technique in a teaching aspect, the teacher professes ignorance of the topic in order to engage in dialogue with the students.
-By doing this, the student develops the fullest possible knowledge about the topic.
+The Intel Teach Program ([1]), teaches that disciplined practice and thoughtful questioning enable you to examine ideas logically and to determine the validity of those ideas.
 This technique is an effective way to explore ideas in depth.
 By using this technique, it promotes independant thinking and gives ownership of what you are learning.
-Higher level thinking are present when you are thinking, evaluating, debating, discussing, and analysing content using your own thinking process.
+Higher level thinking is present when you are thinking, evaluating, debating, discussing, and analysing content using your own thinking process.
 These types of questions take practice since in some cases the structure promotes an entirely new approach.

 Some tips: